 I did just as he recommended.
 Started a blog all about my book, and started to build a following about it.
 Then the unexpected happened, one of the writers I was following asked one day in a tweet,

 “Can anybody recommend a contract lawyer?”

 After exchanging email addresses, and talking on the phone, our firm had suddenly retained our first client through Twitter.
-Bringing in one client was obviously no big deal, but it opened my eyes to an untapped potential in social media that most attorneys were completely unaware of.
-I started sketching out the beginnings of a business plan- and fortunately I was helped along the way.
+Bringing in one client was obviously no big deal, but it opened my eyes to untapped potential in social media that most attorneys were completely unaware of.
+I started sketching out the beginnings of a business plan and fortunately, I was helped along the way.
 In the second round of layoffs at my firm, my number was called.

 This turned out to be very fortunate.
 With a small severance package, I was on my way.
 The perfect series of events to get me out of the law firm, and into the business world.

 I never imagined staying in the legal industry, but you can’t really choose the opportunities that come your way.
 I am so glad to have gone to law school, become a lawyer, and learned so much about this industry- but in the end, I am very glad that I am building a business where I’m traveling the country, helping open people’s eyes to new technologies.
 For my personality, it sure beats sitting behind a desk.